MS-CC Science and Research Technology Workshop

 Not an MS-CC participant?
 Becoming a participant is simple, quick, easy – and free!
 Fill out the form, join the mailing list, and stay informed about upcoming meetings and activities.

-Participation in the MS-CC helps us create a vibrant community of practice where peers can collaborate and support one another and build a coalition to advocate for their needs as a community.
+Participation in the MS-CC helps us create a vibrant community of practice where peers can collaborate, support one another, and build a coalition to advocate for their community’s needs.

 COVID-19 Information